 - Experiment with display text size and background colour to find a setting that works best for your eyes.

-Obesity: According to a large survey done by Statistics Canada, 25% of people who spent their leisure time watching 21 or more hours of television per week were also classified as obese.
+Obesity: According to a large survey done by Statistics Canada, 25% of people who spent their leisure time watching 21 or more hours of television were also classified as obese.
 Men and women who spent 11 hours or more per week online were more likely to be overweight than those who spent 5 or fewer hours.
 And among children, computer use has been linked to higher levels of body fat and excessive television-watching has contributed to the increase in childhood obesity.
-So, as our hours in front of screens increase, so may our waistlines and other associated health risks, such as diabetes and high blood pressure.
+So, as our hours in front of screens increase, so do our waistlines and other associated health risks, such as diabetes and high blood pressure.

 - Make a plan to substitute at least a few of those hours with physical activity.